News

 BANK HOLIDAY FUN FOR THE FAMILY

-What annual event in our town is such a marvellous two days of fun and wonderment for the whole family, yet also manages to be one of the biggest charitable fund raisers in Wales and the Marches?
+What annual event in our town is such a marvelous two days of fun and wonderment for the whole family, yet also manages to be one of the biggest charitable fund raisers in Wales and the Marches?
 Look no further than Abergavenny Steam Rally.

 Thanks to Abergavenny Rotary Club, which spearheads the efforts of the many volunteers making the show possible, our Steam Rally has gone from strength to strength.
 As one visitor from the Midlands said last year: “Where else could you see such an array of vehicles, exhibits and things you had thought had gone forever, all brought together in the centre of town in a small but packed space?”

-The show is in Bailey Park, Abergavenny, over the May Bank Holiday, Sunday and Monday, 26th and 27th May.
+The show is in Bailey Park, Abergavenny, over the May Bank Holiday, Sunday and Monday, 25th and 26th May.
 Besides a superb gathering of Steam Engines and Organs, there is also a display of Vintage, Veteran and Classic Cars, Caravans, Motorcycles, Tractors, Military and Commercial Vehicles and Static Engines.
 A Model Tent, and a range of displays of handicrafts and country pursuits will show off the expertise of local people dedicated to keeping craft alive.

 Each day there is a full programme of arena events to delight the whole family including vehicle parades, bands and the ever-popular Tug of War between hundreds of children and a mighty traction engine.